Optimizing QR Code Size: Minimum Dimensions for Reliable Scanning

 The size needed for QR Code scans from afar

-What size you need depends on a number of factors, including the height of what you’ll place the advertisement with the QR Code on (i.e. the higher the QR Code is from eye level, the bigger it needs to be), different angles that it might be scanned from, and if you can create a high enough quality image for the QR Code pixels to still be clear.
+What size you need depends on a number of factors, including the height of what you’ll place the advertisement with the QR Code on (in other words, The higher the QR Code is from eye level, the bigger it needs to be), different angles from which people might scan it, and if you can create a high-resolution image for the QR Code pixels to be clear.

-Other tips to ensure your QR Code is scannable
+How to ensure people can scan your QR Code

 Maintain the quiet zone

 The quiet zone is the space surrounding the QR Code that separates the QR Code’s pixels from the other designs.
-QR Codes need a quiet zone so that scanners can detect what images are QR Code pixels and which aren’t.
-Without the quiet zone, it’s likely that the QR Code won’t work.
+QR Codes need a quiet zone so that scanners can detect which images are QR Code pixels and which aren’t.
+Without the quiet zone, the QR Code may not work.

 Use high-quality images